DePayFi/public-documentation/docs/payments/plugins/wordpress/payments.md

 Test it afterwards on the actual Wordpress page to make sure everything works as expected.

-### Link to the payment widget from within your text

-You can also link the Payment widget from any of your texts.

-No matter if that text is part of your layout, a post or a page, simply link the text to "#depay-payment-widget" and the DePay Payment widget will open once your users click on it.

 ### Receive payments

 Now you are receiving payments directly on your Wordpress page and those payments end up directly in your crypto wallet.